 The first was real photo with a high gloss (see Prince of Wales, part four – Figure 16 and Figure 30, below).
 The second was printed in sepia (see figure 31) and the third was printed in multicolor with a modernist feel (see Figures 32 and 33).
 All of the cards are captioned on the front and have divided backs.
 In addition, the sepia and multicolor cards have a descriptive paragraph printed on the back, above the address (left) side.

 I have specialized in collecting cards from this company for over 30 years now, and have about 200.
-For real photo cards, my usages cover 1925-1931 (perhaps the Prince of Wales card was printed subsequent to 1920?); for sepia cards, 1923-1928 and for multicolor cards, 1925-1932.
+For real photo cards, my usages cover 1925-1931 (so perhaps the Prince of Wales card shown in part four was printed subsequent to his visit in 1920?); for sepia cards, 1923-1928 and for multicolor cards, 1925-1932.
 I cannot say if every image was printed in all three versions, however, to this point I have collected a dozen that were (including two of the surfing images).

 There is a descriptive paragraph on the back of the great tandem image below: “Surfriding is justly called the ‘King of Sports’, for there is nothing to compare with it in all the world; that rush shoreward on a surfboard at express speed, ever in front of a huge white-capped billow, provides those fortunate enough to experience it with sufficient thrills to last a lifetime.”

 The descriptive paragraph on the back of this next card is a little different: “Surfboard riding is duly recognized as the King of Sports and [where else] in the world can it be indulged in every day of the year – winter and summer alike – as in the Hawaiian Islands.
 It requires the patience and skill to master the art, but nothing can equal the reward of that thrilling rush shoreward… until the wave has spent its force on the coral sands.”